boyko11/web-dev-in-a-hour/README.md

 1. Web Server
     * Serves the page(s) we create.
 Though, we could also see how files look without a server.
     * In this tutorial we will be using apache(httpd): http://httpd.apache.org/docs/current/install.html
-    * We will save the web pages under /var/www/html - this is apache's default location
+    * We will save the web pages under /var/www/html - this is apache's default location for *nix OS's
     * Test apache is running : open a browser and go to http://localhost
     * Create a test file (any extension or no extension) under /var/www/html and make sure you can access it http://localhost/test